Divinity-dev/Portfolio2/README.md

   - [🛠 Built With](#built-with)
     - [Tech Stack](#tech-stack)
     - [Key Features](#key-features)
+    - <!-- GETTING STARTED -->

+## 💻 Getting Started <a name="getting-started"></a>

+> Describe how a new developer could make use of your project.

+To get a local copy up and running, follow these steps.

+### Prerequisites

+In order to run this project you need: A browser

 - [👥 Authors](#Divine Asiriuwa)
 - [🔭 Future Features](#Works, About me, header)
 - [🙏 Acknowledgements](#Mr nathaniel, Miss rejoice)